The Steel Helmet: Plot

-The men reach the apparently deserted temple without further incident, but that night a North Korean major hiding there kills Joe who is the sentry.
-The major tries to subvert Thompson and Tanaka by pointing out the racism they face in the United States and among their supposed comrades, but his attempts fail and the major is captured by Zack, whose last assignment was to bring a prisoner for questioning, with furlough as a potential reward.
+The men reach the apparently deserted temple without further incident, but that night, a North Korean major hiding there kills Joe, who is the sentry.
+The major tries to subvert Thompson and Tanaka by mentioning the racism they face in the United States and among their supposed comrades, but his attempts fail and the major is captured by Zack, whose last assignment was to bring a prisoner for questioning, with furlough as a potential reward.
 Before they leave, Lt.
 Driscoll asks to exchange helmets for luck, but Zack refuses out of disrespect.

-Later, Short Round is killed by a North Korean sniper, devastating Zack.
-When the major mocks the Buddhist prayer the boy wrote for Zack, Zack loses control and wounds him.
-Driscoll upbraids Zack for failing to remain professional, and Zack demands that Thompson heal the major so he can be interrogated at headquarters.
+Short Round is later killed by a North Korean sniper, devastating Zack.
+When the major mocks the Buddhist prayer that the boy wrote, Zack loses control and wounds him.
+Driscoll upbraids Zack for failing to remain professional, and Zack demands that Thompson heal the major so that he can be interrogated at headquarters.

 The patrol spots a large North Korean force approaching and calls for an artillery strike, but it only alerts the North Koreans to their presence, and they mount an assault on the temple with a tank.
-The patrol repels the attack, but take severe casualties; by the end, only Zack, Thompson, Tanaka, and the unit's radio operator survive.
-Overcome by the chaos, Zack, a World War II veteran, suffers a flashback, imagining he is back at the Normandy landings searching for his colonel.
+The patrol repels the attack but inflicts severe casualties, leaving only Zack, Thompson, Tanaka and the unit's radio operator alive.
+Overcome by the chaos, Zack, a World War II veteran, suffers a flashback, imagining that he is back at the Normandy landings searching for his colonel.

-Some time later, with the battle over, a U.S. Army infantry unit arrives to relieve the beleaguered survivors.
-As he leaves the temple, Zack goes to Lt.
-Driscoll's grave, swaps their helmets, and trudges on.
-The men walk away through an archway as an intertitle reads, "There is no end to this story."
+Some time later, with the battle complete, a U.S. Army infantry unit arrives to relieve the beleaguered survivors.
+As he leaves the temple, Zack visits Lt.
+Driscoll's grave and swaps their helmets.
+The men walk away through an archway.